shiyujiucsb/mandelbrot_julia_fractals/README.md

 http://wp.stolaf.edu/it/installing-pil-pillow-cimage-on-windows-and-mac/

 A few words about the fractals:
-Each point within the Mandelbrot/Julia set is supposed to be black.
+* Each point within the Mandelbrot/Julia set is supposed to be black.
-The color of each point outside the set is decided by the number of rounds this point takes to exit the iterations.
+* The color of each point outside the set is decided by the number of rounds this point takes to exit the iterations.
-The function mapping the number of rounds to the color is given by the parameter gradient (see below), which contains a few colors that we should use in plot, and the Bezier curves between the points (optional).
+* The function mapping the number of rounds to the color is given by the parameter gradient (see below), which contains a few colors that we should use in plot for certain indices.
+Each index corresponds to some number of rounds to exit the iterations.
+	* Optionally one may also define Bezier curves between the color points.
+That is, suppose the RGB color space as a 3-dim cube with edge length of 256.
+To choose different patterns of color choice, one can define Bezier curves between two adjacent colors.
+In other words, the program chooses the colors along the Bezier curves, arriving at color points correspondingly to the indices.
+See below for a little example.
+	* The number of the points to define Bezier curves can be arbitrary and different for each curve.

 ## Quick start